 First of All: What Is ADHD?

-To be able to understand how CBD interacts with ADHD, we need first to understand what ADHD is, to begin with.
+To be able to understand how CBD interacts with ADHD, we need first to understand what ADHD is.

-ADHD is, simply put, a behavioral disorder that makes it difficult for the sufferer to concentrate.
-Chronic inattentiveness, endless hyperactivity, and an increase in impulsive actions.
+ADHD is a behavioral disorder that makes it difficult for the sufferer to concentrate.
+Typical symptoms include chronic inattentiveness, hyperactivity, and an increase in impulsive actions.

 This makes it so that someone with ADHD is not only incapable of paying sufficient attention or remaining present in the moment.
 They also cannot stop themselves from acting out on their impulses.
-These can range from sporadic movements and twitches, all the way to needing to immediately express their desire for physical activity in the very worst cases.
+These can range from sporadic movements and twitches to needing to immediately express their desire for physical activity in the most severe cases.

-As might be imagined, this is most readily apparent in schools.
+As might be imagined, the expression of this disorder is most readily apparent in schools.
 When a child has ADHD, they are incapable of paying attention in class or remaining in their seats.
 However, it doesn’t just stop there.
 They might be incapable of eating correctly, falling asleep, or remembering things they are told.

 What Causes ADHD?

-The condition itself is still pretty unknown neurologically.
+The condition itself is not fully understood neurologically.
 However, most scientists agree that ADHD is typically caused by a lack of sufficient release of dopamine within the brain.
-Additionally, it tends to be caused by a general failure of certain brain functions.

-The big problem is that most people only think of ADHD as a made-up condition used to explain away bad behavior.
-This happens because of a considerable frequency of misdiagnosis in recent years, due to the lack of sufficient classification criteria for the condition.
+A big problem is that some people believe ADHD is a made-up condition used to explain away bad behavior.
+This happens because of the considerable frequency of misdiagnosis in recent years, due to the lack of sufficient classification criteria for the condition.

-This meant that many doctors and psychologists were diagnosing people with ADHD when, in fact, they were just badly behaved or were struggling with something in their personal lives.
+This means that many doctors and psychologists were diagnosing people with ADHD when they were just badly behaved or were struggling with something in their personal lives.

-So, what are we doing to stop it?
+So, what are we doing to address it?
 What kinds of treatment options are available for people living with ADHD?

 What Are We Doing Currently to Treat ADHD?